zArchitect/Sketch2MultipleGUIs/README.md

 # Sketch2MultipleGUIs

-Sketch2MultipleGUIs is a project developed to convert hand-drawn mock-ups to a real GUI.
+Sketch2MultipleGUIs is a project developed to convert hand-drawn mock-ups to multiple types of real GUIs.
 The target GUI can be generated for web applications, desktop applications using CSharp, or Android applications.
-It uses deep learning to convert hand-drawn mobile GUI mockups and converts them into working mobile app.
-The input is just an image captured for the hand-draw mockups and generates the corresponding mobile app GUI.
+It uses deep learning to detect and recognize hand-drawn mockups based on <a href="https://github.com/ultralytics/yolov5" target="_blank">YOLOv5</a>, then it converts the recognized mock-ups to a real app using the postprocessor and  guigenerator modules.
+The input is just a captured image of the hand-draw mockups and the output is the corresponding working web/csharp/android GUI.

-The models are based on <a href="https://github.com/ultralytics/yolov5" target="_blank">YOLOv5</a>

-# Model architecture
+# Project architecture

 The architecture of the developed system is shown in the following figure.